Aquila-Network/specs/adb/Schema.md

-A schema definition is a [JSON Schema](https://json-schema.org/) object which takes the following form.
+A schema is a [JSON Schema](https://json-schema.org/) object which takes the following form.
 The ordering of keys should be maintained the same way as seen below:

 ```json
 {